-This interview to La Marzocco explores how the ritual of drinking espresso is an essential part of the daily goings at the company.
+This interview with La Marzocco explores how the ritual of drinking espresso is an essential part of the daily goings at the company.

 Espresso is recognized through the world as the quintessential Italian coffee.
-It’s that famous drink depicted in all movies with stimulating properties on memory and vitality.
-It’s the best companion during a moment of reflection.
-It concludes a meal like it should, or begins the morning in the best fashion possible.
 No visitor to Italy is exempt from the experience of grabbing an espresso at the bar counter while trying to figure out the rituals behind the interaction between patron and barista.
-Perhaps, there’s nothing more immediately including to the culture than being a part of that game.
+Perhaps, there’s nothing more immediately including to the culture than being a part of that magical game.

 Tell us about La Marzocco.